MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 Our goal is to learn various problem-solving strategies from each other’s code.
 We will focus on understanding how and why someone solved a problem in that manner.

+### Improving coding skills

+Our goal is to enhance our Python skills.
+We will learn Python commands
+and explore how to apply them effectively to solve problems.

+### Improve Unit tests

+Our goal is to enhance our skills in unit testing.
+We will learn from the unit tests written by our group members, understanding how they apply to our specific cases and improving our approach.

 ## Individual

 ### Deepen Git Knowledge